DarkMatterCore/nxdumptool/host/README.md

 Yields no command block.
 Expects a status response, just like the rest of the commands.

-This command can only be issued during the file data transfer stage from a [SendFileProperties](#sendfileproperties) command.
+This command can only be issued under two different scenarios:

+* During the file data transfer stage from a [SendFileProperties](#sendfileproperties) command.
+* In-between two different [SendFileProperties](#sendfileproperties) commands while under [NSP transfer mode](#nsp-transfer-mode).

 It is used to gracefully cancel an ongoing file transfer while also keeping the USB session alive.
 It's up to the USB host to decide what to do with the incomplete data.

 The easiest way to detect this command during a file transfer is by checking the length of the last received block and then parse it to see if it matches a `CancelFileTransfer` command header.